mvd7/parking-ticket/README.md

 # About Parking Tickets App

 The Parking Tickets App is a user-friendly platform designed to help you manage and track your parking tickets efficiently.
-Our mission is to simplify the process of handling parking fines and deadlines, providing you with instant notifications and secure data protection.

 ## Technologies Used